rothirschtec/www.rothirsch.tech/content/posts/en/projects/sbc-cluster/sbc-cluster-drbd-pacemaker.md

     Device         Boot Start       End   Sectors  Size Id Type /dev/mmcblk0p1       8192 123469823 123461632 58.9G 83 Linux

-> !Tip: Be aware of the starting position of the partition.
+> Be aware of the starting position of the partition.
 It shows you 8192 so you have to use this on resizing the partition

-#### Delete partition
+### Delete partition

+Yes you have to delete the partition first.
+But `fdisk` doesn't really delete the partition at this point.
+You have to confirm this later on.

     Command (m for help): d
     Selected partition 1
     Partition 1 has been deleted.

-#### Create first partition with a size of 16 Gigabyte
+### Create the first partition with a size of 16 Gigabyte

     Command (m for help): n
     Partition type